donnafarberlab/MMoCHi/docs/Input_Output_Specs.md

  - As before, the `mmc.Hierarchy` object will contain information about each classification level and its child nodes.
  - While running `mmc.classify()`, the features used, random forest classifier, and any calibration will be saved into the hierarchy object.
 These can be accessed to identify important features for classification, as demonstrated in [tutorials](/docs/Feature_Importances.ipynb).
     - The hierarchy object produced by `mmc.classify()` has all items needed to apply this classification on held-out data, or other datasets, by using the parameter `retrain = False` on `mmc.classify()`.
-Projecting the classification requires that expression information for all features used in the original classification are availible in the held-out dataset.
+Projecting the classification requires that expression information for all features used in the original classification are available in the held-out dataset.
     - One should also be cautious to ensure that celltypes present in the training dataset are representative of celltypes present in the held-out data.
-If applying to equivilent CITE-Seq data, one can also rerun `mmc.classify()` with `retrain = True` to retrain new classifiers at each level of the hierarchy.
+If applying to equivalent CITE-Seq data, one can also rerun `mmc.classify()` with `retrain = True` to retrain new classifiers at each level of the hierarchy.

 #### `.log` file (if `mmc.log_to_file()` is run before `mmc.classify()`)